-HOS 201.
-FOOD PRODUCTION AND OPERATIONS.
+HOS 120.
+FOOD PRODUCTION AND SAFETY.
 This course will provide the student with the fundamental culinary skills and kitchen management techniques necessary for a professional hospitality manager.
 Proper kitchen terminology and cooking techniques will be emphasized.
-Prerequisite: HOS 105.
-(F)
+Students will learn the principles of food-borne illness, sanitation, safety, personal hygiene, rodent and insect controls, regulations, and equipment affecting safe food handling in all operations.
+The course is designed to meet the requirements of local state, and national certification exam.
+Prerequisite: HOS 101.